 This represents contributions from the Federal Government to support the Company to meet its objectives of improving electricity generation in the country.
+The amount has been recognised in other reserves as it is viewed as contribution from a shareholder.

-20. Trade and other payables
+19. Trade and other payables